Water Pollution Solutions

-- Do not apply near water systems like wells, streams, lakes, or curb inlets/drains.
+- Do not apply near water systems such as wells, streams, lakes, or curb inlets/drains.

 *Note: these guidelines also apply to other chemicals, such as oil and even soaps and detergents.

-Whether a small home-based project, or a large commercial construction project, with a little advanced planning you can minimize water pollution from stormwater runoff on your property or site and avoid costly fines.
+Whether a small home-based project or a large commercial construction project with a little advanced planning, you can minimize water pollution from stormwater runoff on your property or site and avoid costly fines.
 Any soil that's exposed without some sort of erosion control in place is subject to wind and water erosion.
 Even though sediment erosion is a natural form of water pollution, it has more of an impact than you realize.
-Sediment in an aquatic environment screens out sunlight, changes the water temperatures, inhibits photosynthesis (which leads to the decline of plant growth), disrupts the food chain, and ultimately leads to a decline of species the water eco-system.
-Depending on the duration of exposure, there are several practical choices available for protecting exposed soil:
+Sediment in an aquatic environment screens out sunlight, changes the water temperatures, inhibits photosynthesis (which leads to the decline of plant growth), disrupts the food chain, and ultimately leads to a decline of species in the water ecosystem.

-Where stormwater lands in ditches or culverts, a check dam or ditch check can be used to filter the runoff, preventing sediment pollution and trash from exiting the property.
-Standing waters like ponds, trenches, and holding areas can be filtered using dewatering products (pictured left) where water is pumped into the bag, capturing any sediment and releasing the water.
+Where stormwater lands in ditches or culverts, a check dam or Ditch Check can be used to filter the runoff, preventing sediment pollution and trash from exiting the property.
+Standing waters such as ponds, trenches, and holding areas can be filtered using Dewatering Products (pictured right) where water is pumped into the bag, capturing any sediment and releasing the water.

-Absorbent booms, pads, and socks are another solution for both land based and water spills.
-While working with ANY hazardous materials, it's smart to always keep spill kits and absorbents nearby to quickly absorb oil, chemicals, or fuel.
+Absorbent boom, pads, and socks are another solution for both land based and water spills.
+While working with ANY hazardous materials, it's smart to always keep Spill Kits nearby to quickly absorb oil, chemicals, or fuel.
 They can be placed on or around spills, or underneath drips to prevent further spreading.

 Storm drains are just for rain!
-Water that flows into storm drains and down curb inlets usually runs directly into streams, rivers, lakes and other water sources.
-This makes protecting storm drains extremely important, because that water is not only a habitat to animals and plants, but is also used to supply our drinking water.
+Water that flows into storm drains and down curb inlets usually runs directly into streams, rivers, lakes, and other water sources.
+This makes protecting storm drains extremely important because that water is not only a habitat to animals and plants, but is also used to supply our drinking water.
 There are countless products on the market to help filter runoff and protect stormwater drains.
-Curb guards can be bulky and in the way of cars and pedestrians, but there are invisible traffic-friendly curb guard options too.
-Drain guards can go over or under the 200-300 lb drain grate, but over the grate drain guard is safer and easier to use.
+Curb guards can be bulky and in the way of cars and pedestrians, but there are invisible traffic-friendly Curb Guard options, too.
+Drain guards can go over or under the 200-300 lb drain grate, but the Taurus Over Grate Drain Filter is safer and easier to use.

-Floating pollution can be contained and retrieved relatively easy with a floating boom.
-Booms are designed to act as a barrier for floating water pollution.
+Floating pollution can be contained and retrieved relatively easy using a floating boom.
+Boom is designed to act as a barrier for floating water pollution.
 Depending on how you install the boom, you can either contain, deflect, or exclude floating debris.
 From trash or seaweed to oil, there are booms to control almost any floating pollutant into a manageable area for disposal.
-There are many ways to use boom, but they generally fall under one of two categories: debris boom and oil boom.
+There are Many Ways to Use Boom, but they generally fall under one of two categories: Debris Boom and Oil Boom.